Chico, California: Economy

 California State University, Chico Science Building.

 Much of the local economy is driven by the presence of Chico State.
 Industries providing employment: educational, health and social services (30.3%), retail trade (14.9%), arts, entertainment, recreation, accommodation, and food services (12.6%).

-Chico's downtown is a thriving area for unique, independent retail stores and restaurants.
-Farmers markets attract crowds on Saturday mornings and Thursday evenings.
-City Plaza hosts free concerts regularly during the summer.
-Performance venues large and small, bars, coffee shops, bookstores, and city offices contribute to a lively and flavorful experience.
+Chico's downtown area includes independent retail stores and restaurants.
+Farmers markets are held on Saturday mornings and Thursday evenings.
+City Plaza hosts free concerts during the summer.
+The area also includes performance venues, bars, coffee shops, bookstores, and city offices.

 Chico has long been a regional retail shopping destination.
 Chico's largest retail district is focused around the Chico Mall on East 20th Street.
 In the two decades since the Chico Mall was constructed, many national retailers have located nearby.

 W 4th Street in Downtown Chico, with the Hotel Diamond in center.

 Chico is also home to the North Valley Plaza Mall, the city's first enclosed shopping center.
 Construction on this mall began in 1965, and it was the county's largest shopping center until the Chico Mall was completed in 1988.
 For a few years, the "old" mall and the "new" mall competed against one another.
 The North Valley Plaza Mall was dealt a blow when JCPenney, one of the old mall's anchors, moved to the Chico Mall in 1993.
 The "old" mall slowly declined with increasing vacancies.
 After several failed attempts at revitalization, the North Valley Plaza Mall was overhauled in 2002, with the center of the mall demolished.

 Sierra Nevada Brewing Company, the largest craft brewer in the U.S., is based in Chico.